 A visible bulge may be a sign of overcharging.
 Smart chargers shut off automatically when a battery is fully charged.

-Loose or broken terminals
+Loose or Broken Terminals

 The terminals should feel solid and not move even slightly.
 A loose terminal may create a potentially dangerous short circuit.